 You can wander through the lobby on your own or opt for a guided, interactive experience.

 Is the lobby worth seeing?
-I’d say it’s worth stopping by at least once while you’re in Savannah.
+I’d say it’s worth stopping by once while you’re in Savannah.

 While I wouldn’t prioritize it over the city’s incredible historic landmarks, it’s a unique place to spend some time.

 The building itself is historic, and the renovation was incredibly well done.
-I recommend it as a nice — and free — rainy day activity.
+I recommend it as a nice — and free — indoor activity on a rainy day.

 You’ll also find plenty of unique art scattered throughout the lobby, as well as a large collection of gemstones, geodes, and fossils.
 Plant Riverside is a sparkly place!